 - Be sure to add the milk to the eggs very slowly while stirring.
 You don't want the hot milk to curdle the eggs.

-- A wet towel will keep the bowl from slipping while you whisk during the egg during the tempering process.
-(Mine is not shown wet in the picture)
+- A damp towel will keep the bowl from slipping while you whisk the egg during the tempering process.

 - Constantly mix while the pastry cream is on the burner!
 This mixture burns easily.

 - Add flavored liqueurs to complement the other elements of your dessert.
-For example you may want to add Frangelico to a chocolate dessert, like the filling for this mille crepe cake.
 The liqueur can be added at the end of the process.
+I added Frangelico to the pastry cream filling of a chocolate hazelnut crepe cake.

-- Infuse the milk for flavor.
-For example, you can boil the milk with tea leaves, coffee beans, cinnamon sticks or other spices.
+- You can also infuse the milk for flavor by boiling the milk with tea leaves, coffee beans, cinnamon sticks or other spices.
 Just remove them before adding the milk to the eggs.
-I recently made a fantastic basil pastry cream for a strawberry tart.
+I recently made a fantastic basil pastry cream for mini strawberry tarts using this method.

 - For chocolate pastry cream, add melted chocolate at the end of the cooking process.